Followers

 The Place

 History is about a sense of time, people, and place.
-So on a picturesque promontory overlooking the ocean, a colonial people, inflamed by perceived injustice, made their mark.
-In fact, New Castle is a scenic town of around 900.
+On a picturesque promontory overlooking the ocean, a colonial people inflamed by perceived injustice made their mark.
+New Castle is a scenic town of around 900 residents.
 It is also the smallest town in the state and the easternmost.
 Its narrow streets are lined with colonial-style houses.
-The fort itself was built at the beginning of the 18th century upon the site of an earlier fort built to deter pirates.
-Its major landmark is the Fort Point Lighthouse built in 1877 on the site of an earlier lighthouse built-in 1771.
+The fort itself was built at the beginning of the 18th century on the site of an earlier fort erected to deter pirates.
+Its major landmark is the Fort Point Lighthouse, constructed in 1877 on the site of an earlier lighthouse built in 1771.
 Until the latter was built, the only navigational aid for the rocky harbor was a lantern hung high on Fort William and Mary.

 Site of Fort William and Mary today